 Few medical treatments have proven effective against the searing pain of sciatica.
 But these 5 home remedies may help ease your pain.

 Sales of prescription testosterone pills, gels, and patches have soared.
 But are they necessary?
 And do they work?
 Here’s the latest evidence.

-More and more medical centers promote minimally invasive back surgery as a quick and simple alternative to traditional surgery.
+To treat back pain, many medical centers promote minimally invasive back surgery as an alternative to traditional surgery.
 But is it really better?

 In some patients, facet joint injections can be an effective first-line treatment for fractures in the vertebrae, eliminating the need for surgery.